¿What’s Boskeopolis Stories?

 Starter’s Guide

-Though these stories are published in a specific order, that’s not necessarily the recommended order in which to read them.
+Tho these stories are published in a specific order, that’s not necessarily the recommended order in which to read them.
 For 1, season 1 is mediocre, so it’ll give one a bad start.
 Since the stories play round with chronology so much, one shouldn’t worry too much ’bout reading them in the right order, anyway, with perhaps the exception o’ reading #’d parts in the correct order ( such as the “DISTURBED,” “FELIX,” & “GENIE” stories ).
-If one found this site through a recommendation with specific story recommendations, feel free to read those recommended stories 1st.
+If one found this site thru specific story recommendations, feel free to read those recommended stories 1st.

 But for those who want advice on where to start: